Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

 Also, as the viewing direction moves poleward with decreasing $\theta_\mathrm{incl}$, the temperature hotspot due to GD at the nearer pole is displaced away from the limb towards the center of the BD, while that at the farther pole is removed from view to the opposite side.
 As a result, a smaller fraction of the observed light undergoes polarization at the limb, resulting in a smaller $q_\mathrm{da}$ with decreasing $\theta_\mathrm{incl}$, as is also evident from Fig.\,\ref{fig_GDpol}.

 While there is an overall redistribution in $I$, $Q$ as well as $U$ over the BD disc, the disc-averaged quantity $U_\mathrm{da}$ remains zero as anti-symmetry in $U$ is still maintained across the western and eastern hemispheres under our choice of axes $\hat{\mathbf{p}}^0_\mathrm{v}$ and $\hat{\mathbf{p}}^0_\mathrm{h}$ in the viewing plane.
-Again, Fig.\,\ref{fig_uni_incl_dr} proves that small grains on the left are over $10\times$ more efficient polarizers than large grains ($r_0=10\,\mu$m) on the right, when viewed at $\theta_\mathrm{incl}=45^\circ$.
+Again, a comparison of $q_\mathrm{da}$ between Figs. \ref{fig_uni_incl_dr_0p1} and \ref{fig_uni_incl_dr_10p0} proves that for the cloud type considered, small grains are over 10 times more efficient polarizers than large grains ($r_0=10\,\mu$m), when viewed at $\theta_\mathrm{incl}=45^\circ$.
 Of course, at $\theta_\mathrm{incl}=0$, the projected disc becomes circular, so that its net polarization vanishes due to perfect radial anti-symmetry in both $Q$ and $U$.